 There are much more to Darjeeling than just a few days of fun and frolic.
 Won't you like to know why the name Darjeeling in the first place?
 It's location, how the area is laid out & its altitude, about its rich British history, how a land that once had only 10 people living in it became a world known vacation destination???
 And what about the people of the area, where did they come from, their religion, culture and language?
 How about the flora and fauna in the region?
 A little knowledge of all this will add a special flavor to your visit to this wonderland.

-Before I leave you to start exploring this website and grab all my findings and experience, like to say one thing though.
-Wherever you are in the world, do pursue a visit to Darjeeling as it has all the greatest ingredients to make a perfect vacation of a lifetime.
+Before I leave you to start exploring this website and grab all my findings and experiences, like to say one thing though... wherever you are in the world, do pursue a visit to Darjeeling.
+It has all the greatest ingredients to make a perfect vacation.
 You will come back again.
-I have been coming back repeatedly for the last three decades.
+I have been coming back repeatedly for the past three decades.

 Mark Twain said about Darjeeling: "The one land that all men desire to see, and having seen once by even a glimpse would not give that glimpse for the shows of the rest of the world combined".
-Well honestly, Darjeeling then and now are a bit different, because with time things change.
+Well honestly, Darjeeling then and now are quite different, because time takes its toll.
 But if you come with passionate eyes and mind to look for the beauty, Darjeeling is still as amazing as it had always been.

 And after your visit, share your Darjeeling Travel Reviews & Stories so that we all get to know about your own experience as well.
 Experience and findings are after all the pillars of this website.
 And do keep coming back to this website.
 I continue to post my latest findings and experience here.
 There are far more pages in this website than what you may think.
 Take a look at the left menu bar and explore the links.